AkhilSam308/MachineLearning_101/01_HeartDisease_Classification/README.md

 # MachineLearning_Basics

-This project is a sample (proof of concept) ML project (done as a part of the course Zero to Mastery ML) for Predicting heart disease using machine learning.
+This project is a sample (proof of concept) ML project (done as a part of the course Zero to Mastery ML) for building a model capable of predicting whether or not someone has heart disease based on their medical attributes.

 ### Problem